Khojasteh/i18n/README.md

    appropriate formatting method of the TLocalizer component (step 1).

 At this  moment, your  application is  localized.
-You just need  to translate the exported translatable strings (step 3) to target languages of your application.
+You just need  to translate the exported localizable strings (step 3) to target languages of your application.
 To do so, use **i18nEditor**, which  you can  find its source code in `Editor` folder of this repository.